hanapedia/hexagon/README.md

-# the-bench
+# Hexagon
 A highly configurable microservices benchmark application.
 Each microservice in the benchmark application can be configured with their own sets of ingress and egress handling logic.

 ## Objective
-the-bench is a microservices benchmark suite with configurablity in mind.
+Hexagon is a microservices benchmark suite with configurablity in mind.
 It aims to solve the limited benchmarking possibilites for researchers studying microservices.
-Using the-bench researchers can easily construct a benchmark microservices application with highly configured compositions.
+Using Hexagon researchers can easily construct a benchmark microservices application with highly configured compositions.

 ## Terminology
 see [terminologies](./docs/terminology.md).

 ## Features
 ### Application generation
-the-bench allows configuration of following features for generated application
+Hexagon allows configuration of following features for generated application
 #### Stateless services
-Each stateless service in the-bench can be [configured](./docs/configuration.md) to serve and make various types of network protocols.
+Each stateless service in Hexagon can be [configured](./docs/configuration.md) to serve and make various types of network protocols.
 The types of network protocols include:

 Synchronous protocols such as: